goshopbuilder/goshopbuilder.github.io/README.md

 ## Contact

-If you have any questions about this privacy policy or the privacy practices of The Climbing Journal, please contact:
+If you have any questions about this privacy policy or the privacy practices of The Climber's Journal, please contact:

 **Email:** warren.wan@goshopdevelopment.ca

 ---

-*The Climbing Journal is built by a psyched rock climber in Squamish.
+*The Climber's Journal is built by a psyched rock climber in Squamish.
 Your data is yours — and only yours.*